Jonesdl-2785/JavaScript-SPA/README.md

 # JavaScript-SPA
+# Single Page Application

-  JavaScript Single Page Application without a Framework
+This project uses Vanilla JavaScript to build a Single Page Application.